GCP Reference Architecture

 Google Cloud SQL instances, if using external databases

-The diagram below illustrates a reference architecture for a deployment of Pivotal Platform on a single-project VPC on GCP.
+The diagram below illustrates a reference architecture for a deployment of Ops Manager on a single-project VPC on GCP.

 The table below lists the components that are part of a reference architecture deployment with three AZs.

 |Domains and DNS||Domain zones and routes in use by the reference architecture include: domains for *.apps and *.system (required), a route for Ops Manager (required), a route for Doppler (required), a route for Loggregator (required), a route for SSH access to app containers (optional), and a route for TCP routing to apps (optional).
 Reference architecture uses GCP Cloud DNS as the DNS provider.|

 |Ops Manager||Deployed on the infrastructure subnet and accessible by fully-qualified domain name (FQDN) or through an optional jumpbox.|